 “Elle” is a 63-year-old sex worker.
 She’s been at it for decades, and what makes her extraordinary isn’t just her longevity in the business, but her ability to adapt to a changing market.
 Sex work is as old as civilization, but in the past 20 years the market for illegal sex services has undergone a radical transformation thanks to the internet, upending how it is sold and priced.
 There are now more women selling sex, more overall encounters, and—unlike in many other industries disrupted by the web—higher wages for workers.

-Gregory DeAngelo, an economist at the University of West Virginia, scraped 17 years’ worth of data from The Erotic Review, a website that is like the Yelp for illegal sex services.
+We used 17 years’ worth of data scraped from The Erotic Review, a website that is like the Yelp for illegal sex services.
 The dataset features about 1.1 million reviews, which contain extremely detailed descriptions of encounters, time spent, features of the sex worker, and price.
 According to data on the site, average inflation-adjusted hourly rates increased 38% between 2000 and 2015.
 Elle’s reviews have appeared since 2000 and her prices—now around $270 per hour—almost exactly track the national average each year.

 “So you’re saying I am average,” Elle says wryly upon hearing this news.